OfficeDev/m365-msteams-northwind-app-samples/Labs/Labs-A/Lab-A04.md

 ## Lab A04: Teams styling and themes
+This lab is part of Path A, which begins with a Northwind Orders application that already uses Azure AD.

 In this lab you will begin with the application in folder `A03-TeamsSSO`, make changes as per the steps below to achieve what is in the folder `A04-StyleAndThemes`.
 See project structures comparison in Exercise 1.